cosmosapjw-quantum/omoknuni_small/docs/project_requirements_document.md

 ## 8. Known Issues & Potential Pitfalls

 *   **Batch Size Stuck at 1**\
     • Likely due to evaluator thread immediately draining the queue or a missing timeout.
-Mitigate by implementing a wait-for-batch logic: sleep until either `batch_size` requests arrive or `timeout_ms` elapses.
+Mitigate by implementing a wait-for-batch logic: sleep until either `batch_size` requests arrive or `timeout_ms` elapses.\
+    • Current implementation uses adaptive batching with configurable minimum batch size.
 *   **Race Conditions in MCTS Backup**\
     • Must protect shared N/Q statistics with atomics or fine-grained mutexes.
 Use `std::atomic` for counters, or a small per-node mutex for value updates.
 *   **Queue Contention**\